Connect with us

 -having fantasies about a romantic relationship with yourself.

--attracted to yourself more than what is considered to be”Normal”.
-This does not mean that they can’t experience romantic attraction towards others as well.
+-attracted to yourself more than what is considered to be”Normal.”
+This does not mean they can’t also experience romantic attraction towards others.

 8. AUTOSEXUAL